 - early intervention measures that prevent occurrence of food insecurity.

-A Menu for Change will also assist in piloting new initiatives, or scaling up existing initiatives, which improve access to preventative interventions and more dignified emergency responses in each area.
+A Menu for Change also assisted in piloting new initiatives, and scaling up existing initiatives, to improve access to preventative interventions and more dignified emergency responses in each area.

-A core workstream within the Project is a piece of primary research designed to better understand people’s journeys leading to and following acute food insecurity, focusing in particular on the factors which may have precipitated or prevented (repeat) crisis.
-The research will focus on two elements, ‘journeying back’ with individuals to identify earlier intervention points, and longitudinal enquiry to understand an individuals’ journey in the ‘aftermath’ of experiencing income and food crisis – including their longer-term outcomes.
+In October 2019, the Project launched the Found Wanting report, based on a piece of primary research designed to better understand people’s journeys leading to and following acute food insecurity, focusing in particular on the factors which may have precipitated or prevented (repeat) crisis.
+The research focused on two elements, ‘journeying back’ with individuals to identify earlier intervention points, and longitudinal enquiry to understand an individuals’ journey in the ‘aftermath’ of experiencing income and food crisis – including their longer-term outcomes.

 Influencing and Advocacy

-A key objective of A Menu for Change is to support the prevention of food insecurity and the delivery of improved responses in Scotland through evidence-based advocacy and influencing activities.
+A key objective of A Menu for Change was to support the prevention of food insecurity and the delivery of improved responses in Scotland through evidence-based advocacy and influencing activities.

-The Project will share the learning and evidence generated through our practice development and research workstreams with UK, Scottish and local government as well as third sector stakeholders to inform and improve policy and practice on preventing, and responding to, food insecurity.
+The Project shared the learning and evidence generated through our practice development and research workstreams with UK, Scottish and local government as well as third sector stakeholders to inform and improve policy and practice on preventing, and responding to, food insecurity.

 Building a Network for Change

-Another objective of A Menu for Change is to support key stakeholders to be part of a Scotland-wide movement which challenges the drivers of food insecurity, calls for socially just solutions, and highlights and promotes rights-based and preventative responses.
-The Project will deliver a range of activities to support this objective including: regional networking events; national conference; national and local media engagement; social media engagement; online resources.
-As a core part of this work, the project will support grassroots involvement, raise local voices, and celebrate and amplify existing good practice across Scotland.
+Another objective of A Menu for Change was to support key stakeholders to be part of a Scotland-wide movement which challenges the drivers of food insecurity, calls for socially just solutions, and highlights and promotes rights-based and preventative responses.
+The Project delivered a range of activities to support this objective including: regional networking events; a national conference; national and local media engagement; and social media engagement.

 For more information about the A Menu for Change project please visit our regularly updated project page.